Sea Pearl Beach Resort and Spa: Features

 This five-star resort offers a direct view of the sea.
 The resort is built in Spanish architectural style.
 It also features a private beach.
-Located near Himchari, the 15-acre resort covers an area of 30 bighas of land.
-With 493 rooms, it includes five restaurants, three swimming pools, a fitness center, a 3D video game corner, a lobby juice bar, an open-air stage, and a café.
-It also has a 10,000-square-foot auditorium, two seminar halls, and a ballroom.
-The resort offers tennis and badminton courts, a 3D movie theater, billiards, a gymnasium, and a spa, along with facilities for parasailing, snorkeling, deep-sea fishing, and speedboat rides.
-Rooms are categorized into Superior, Panoramic Sea View Studio Suite, Royal Family Suite, and Luxury Honeymoon Suite, among others.
-The resort also includes the first ever constructed water park in Cox's Bazar District, built in nine-acre area.
+Located near Himchari, the 15 acre resort covers an area of 30 bighas of land.
+With 493 rooms, it includes five restaurants, three swimming pools, a fitness centre, a 3D video game corner, a lobby juice bar, an open-air stage, and a café.
+It also has a 10,000 sqft auditorium, two seminar halls, and a ballroom.
+The resort offers tennis and badminton courts, a 3D movie theatre, billiards, a gymnasium, and a spa, along with facilities for parasailing, snorkelling, deep-sea fishing, and speedboat rides.
+Rooms are categorised into Superior, Panoramic Sea View Studio Suite, Royal Family Suite, and Luxury Honeymoon Suite, among others.
+The resort also includes the first ever constructed water park in Cox's Bazar District, built in 9 acre area.